anabartos/crypto-rates-react/README.md

-# Crypto Tracker
+# Crypto Rates

-## Crypto Tracker is a React, TypeScript web application that allows users to track cryptocurrency prices in real time.
+## Crypto Rates is a React, TypeScript web application that allows users to track cryptocurrency prices in real time.
 Built with Vite, Zustand, and Axios, this app provides real-time quotes for cryptocurrencies, including price changes, the highest and lowest prices of the day, and more.

 ## Features
 - **Reactive Interface**: Users can select cryptocurrencies and fiat currencies to view real-time prices.